Baleària

+History

+In August 2025, Baleària reached an agreement with Naviera Armas to take over its and Trasmediterranea's operations in the Canary Islands and the Alboran Sea, as well as some across the Strait of Gibraltar.
+The company would receive control of 15 ferries, several routes, and staff.
+This was subject to approval from the National Commission on Markets and Competition (CNMC) of Spain.

+In March 2026, the CNMC approved the deal, but highlighted competition risks in the Canary Islands.
+Baleària was forced to both end a joint ownership agreement with Fred Olsen Express for the route between Huelva and the Canary Islands and reopen the route between Morro Jable and Las Palmas.

+In May 2026, Baleària took over the operations in the Canary Islands under the Baleària Canarias brand.

 Routes

 In the Mediterranean region, Baleària provides domestic ferry services within Spain to the Balearic Islands from the ports of Dénia, Valencia and Barcelona.
 The company also operates international services across the Strait of Gibraltar, connecting Algeciras with Ceuta and Tangier.

 In North America, Baleària operates regular international ferry services between Fort Lauderdale, Florida, United States, and Freeport, Grand Bahama Island, and Bimini in the Bahamas.
 The company operates in the U.S. under the name Baleària Caribbean.